KuRen/bubbledocs/ws-handlers/readme.txt

-This is a Java library to simplify the access to UDDI registries (namely jUDDI).
+This is a Java library with several JAX-WS SOAP handlers.

 Instructions using Maven: